-- A woman whose home is repaired after facing a desperate situation as the mine beneath her home collapses, cracking the foundation; - An AML contractor who has found a living sealing abandoned historic mines after the mine he worked for closed down; - A group of local fishermen fighting back tears as they behold their local stream, which had been orange and lifeless as long as they could remember, now clean and full of fish.
+- A woman whose home is repaired after facing a desperate situation as the mine beneath her home collapses, cracking the foundation; - The former coal miner finding a new career as an AML contractor sealing abandoned historic mines after the mine for which he worked shut down; - A group of local fishermen fighting back tears as they behold their local stream, which had been orange and lifeless as long as they could remember, now clean and full of fish.

-From these stories and the many like them, it is clear what a difference the AML program is making - and all of this is made possible by the state and tribal grant funding derived from the AML fee.
+From these stories and many others like them, it is clear what a difference the AML program is making - and all of this made possible by the state and tribal grant funding derived from the AML fee.